Supplemental Nutrition Assistance Program (SNAP)

 Once all the required documentation is received, the examiner will process the case within 30 days of the application date.
 If required documentation is received within 30 days of the application date, SNAP eligibility will begin from the application date.

-If required documentation is received between 30 and 60 days from the application date, the case will be opened.
-However, eligibility will begin the 1st of the month in which the documents were received.
+If required documentation is received between 31 and 60 days from the application date, the case will be opened; however, eligibility will begin from the date from which the documents were received.

-If eligible, applicants will be notified of the amount of their SNAP benefits and the period of time for which they are certified, as well as the name and number of their worker, and when benefits will become available.
+If eligible, applicants will be notified of the amount of their SNAP benefits and the period of time for which they are certified, and when benefits will become available.
 After a case is opened, the applicant's pick-up date each month is the same as a last digit of their case number (i.e. - Case F123456 FF would have a pick-up day on the 6th of every month).

 How do I access my SNAP benefits?